 Does the sound of eating eel sound interesting to you?
 Try this delicious rice-bowl during your next vacation in Japan with Japan Deluxe Tours while we explore fish markets and other great locations.
 Your tour guide can recommend unagi restaurants for you, or have us arrange a dinner at a top-rated unagi restaurant while on vacation!

 Local Nagasaki dish of pork cutlet, spaghetti, and rice pilaf

 Japanese dish with Western influences, omelette over fried ketchup rice

 Known for its emphasis on seasonality of food, quality of ingredients and presentation

-Wide selection of culinary delights
+Wide selection of Japanese culinary delights & seasonal flavors

 Japanese rice bowl with eggs, chicken, and onions